MDAnalysis/mdanalysis/AI_POLICY.md

 We recognise that this is particularly true for modern integrated development environments (IDEs), which may use AI to power features like autocompletion.

 In these limited cases of code generation, typically ranging from a single variable to a couple of lines of code, AI assitance is deemed acceptable.
-However, if code generate exceeds minimal, sporadic amounts (e.g. repeated or large multi-line blocks), it would be considered fully AI-generated and, as defined in section #1, is not acceptable.
+However, if code generation exceeds minimal, sporadic amounts (e.g. repeated or large multi-line blocks), it would be considered fully AI-generated and, as defined in section #1, is not acceptable.

 As per section #0, where possible please state that you are using AI assistance via an IDE.